How Collagen Helps with Anti-Aging: What You Need to Know

 Hyaluronic Acid

-Think of hyaluronic acid as a tall glass of water for your skin.
-It helps keep your skin hydrated and plump, creating the perfect environment for collagen for anti-aging to do its thing.
+Think of hyaluronic acid (HA) as a tall glass of water for your skin.
+HA naturally attracts and holds moisture, keeping your skin plump, hydrated, and smooth.

 Well-hydrated skin looks smoother, softer, and more youthful — basically, it just glows.